lumen-org/lumen/doc/manual.md

 Hence, the schema shows the variables / attributes for the _active_ model.
 As a user you can change the active visualization and corresponding active model by simply clicking on the desired visualization in the dashboard.

+The manual is structured as follows:

+ * [Probabilistic Models and Random Variables](#probabilistic-models-and-random-variables): explains what a probabilistic model in `lumen` is and how random variables and data attributes are related.
+ * [User Interface and Components](#user-interface-and-components): explains the components of the user interface and how to use them.
+* [Interaction](#interaction): Briefly lists all available interactions.

+---

 # Probabilistic Models and Random Variables
 ## Probabilistic Models in Lumen